Nexus User Scripts

 These are later screened against known inputs to PWSCF to avoid errors.

-inputs inform the KPOINTS
+The kgrid and kshift inputs inform the KPOINTS card in the

 PWSCF input file, overriding any similar information provided in